opensearch-project/opensearch-ruby/opensearch-api/README.md

 We run the test suite for OpenSearch's Rest API tests.
 You can read more about this in [the test runner README](https://github.com/opensearch-project/opensearch-ruby/tree/main/api-spec-testing#rest-api-yaml-test-runner).

 The `rest_api` needs the test files from OpenSearch.
 You can run the rake task to download the test artifacts in the root folder of the project.
-This task needs a running cluster to determine which version and build hash of Elasticsearch to use and test against. `TEST_OPENSEARCH_SERVER=http://localhost:9200 rake opensearch:download_artifacts`.
+This task needs a running cluster to determine which version and build hash of OpenSearch to use and test against. `TEST_OPENSEARCH_SERVER=http://localhost:9200 rake opensearch:download_artifacts`.
 This will download the necessary files used for the integration tests to `./tmp`.

 ## License